bluethreadmade/note-taker/README.md

-# Note Taking Appliction
+# Note Taking Application

 ## Description
 This is a simple note taking application designed to take a user input note and render it into a notes list.
-The list allows deleteing a note.
+The list allows deleting a note.

-The purpose of this project was to practice connecting the front and back ends of an applicaiton.
+The purpose of this project was to practice connecting the front and back ends of an application.
 I learned how to write routes in express js and how to test them in Insomnia.
 I also deployed the app on render.

 ## Deployed Application Link
 https://note-taker-6yiz.onrender.com/